Private Workshops & E-Learning

 Procedures for Workers to Report Incidents or Complaints

-Procedures for How the Employer will Deal Incidents or Complaints
+Procedures for How the Employer will Deal with Incidents or Complaints

 Inform Workers of the Policy

 (For full details on WorkSafeBC Policy - visit the WorkSafeBC Website)

 You can pick and choose which workshops work best for you.

 2. Live Virtual Session

 3. E-Learning Self-Paced Learning (On-line via The Workplace Academy)

 Workshop Delivery Methods